 There is always a safety net that will catch you and help you decide what the next step should be.

 If this weren’t true, you wouldn’t be here today reading this article.

-I made hundreds of mistakes in graduate school, and my work was judged by professors during m
+I made hundreds of mistakes in graduate school, and my work was judged by professors during my seminars.